eyonggu/eyonggu.github.io/_posts/2022-02-22-how-kprobe-works.markdown

 tags: [kprobe]
 ---

-In this article, we will look at how the kprobe is implemented, in particular for X86 architecture.
+In this article, we will look at how kprobe is implemented in Linux kernel, in particular on  X86 architecture.

 ## Kprobe data structure